hasura/ndc-rest/docs/authentication.md

       - TLS_AES_128_GCM_SHA256
 ```

-You can configure either file path `*_FILE` or inline PEM data `*_PEM` in bases64-encoded string.
+You can configure either file path `*_FILE` or inline bases64-encoded PEM data `*_PEM`.

-If the service has many servers, you can configure different TLS configuration for each server.
+If the service has many servers, you can configure different TLS configurations for each server.
 However, you need to [manually patch the configuration](../README.md#json-patch):

 ```yaml
 settings: